Printhead¶

 Dismounting The Heatbreak

-• Before dismounting the heatbreak from the heater block, I personally use to heat up the hotend to ~240°C with the plastic cover (including the part cooling fan - don't rip off it's wires!) of the printhead already being taken off.
+- Before dismounting the heatbreak from the heater block, I personally use to heat up the hotend to ~240°C with the plastic cover (including the part cooling fan - don't rip off it's wires!) of the printhead already being taken off.

-• Then you need to take out the hotend from the heatsink by loosening those two grub screws in the center of the front of the heatsink which hold the heatbreak in place for being able to actually reach the screw which holds the thermistor in place.
+Once it reached the final temperature, turn off the machine and disconnect the connectors of both the thermistor and the heater cartridge at the breakout board, labeled as "T0" (thermistor) and "H" (cartridge heater). - Then you need to take out the hotend from the heatsink by loosening those two grub screws in the center of the front of the heatsink which hold the heatbreak in place for being able to actually reach the screw which holds the thermistor in place.

 Attention:

 Be very careful when doing so, as the heatbreak will slip out of the heatsink and the whole hotend will fall down immediately!
 As these parts are heated up, you can severly harm yourself and the surrounding!
-So better use a decent pair of adjustable pliers and/or some thick leather gloves to hold the hotend in place and avoid that it's falling down!
+So better use a decent pair of adjustable pliers and/or some thick leather gloves to hold the hotend in place and avoid that it's falling down! - You will now have the whole hotend in front of you.

-• If you now have to dismount the heatbreak from the heater block, hold the heater block in place using an adjustable wrench or an adjustable pair of pliers and grab the heatbreak with another pair of (adjustable) pliers.
+- If you now have to dismount the heatbreak from the heater block, hold the heater block in place using an adjustable wrench or an adjustable pair of pliers and grab the heatbreak with another pair of (adjustable) pliers.
 It might be a good idea to put a piece of cloth between the jaws of the pliers and the metal parts to avoid scratching them as much as possible.

-• Now unscrew the heatbreak from the heater block by turning it counter-clockwise.
+Be careful to not harm any wires by accident! - Now unscrew the heatbreak from the heater block by turning it counter-clockwise.

-MOD: Different Heatbreak
+MOD: Different Heatbreak¶

 You can swap out the stock heatbreak and use a bi-metal/full-metal one instead.
 Just get yourself one with the specific dimensions (M6 thread, 6mm OD throat, overall length 26mm).